 It is fast-growing.
 Amphilophium Buccinatorium is an evergreen vine, that likes moisture and frost-free climates.
 Though it is not ideal for coastal areas.
 After all, it is tropical.
 Shelter it from strong winds and provide a fence or trellis or wall to grow on.
 It does adapt to most types of soils and needs the sun.
 But will tolerate some shade.
 Amphilophium Buccinatorium can grow up to 15m or 50ft.
 Hummingbirds love these plants so if you live somewhere where there are hummingbirds this is a great candidate for your garden.

 You can also grow this plant in a container or a large pot.
 Besides North America, it is also popular in South Africa.
 In general, they do well in subtropical regions.

-Plant Amphilophium Buccinatorium in moist, well-drained soil in a sunny position.
-They are easy to prune and since they are fast growers you might want to keep the shape. you can prune them in spring or summer after flowers are done.
+Plant Amphilophium Buccinatorium in moist, well-drained soil.
+Grow it in a sunny position.
+They are easy to prune.
+Since they are fast growers you might want to trim them shape. you can prune them in spring or summer after the flowers are done.

 Propagate from seeds, semi-hardwood cuttings, or layering.
 Watch out for powdery mildew, aphids, or mealybug.
 In general, they are trouble-free.